 The Strategic National Stockpile (SNS) currently contains two smallpox therapeutics:

 - TPOXX (tecovirimat) is indicated for the treatment of smallpox.
-This is the only approved smallpox therapeutic in the United States.

 - Cidofovir is an investigational therapeutic for the treatment of smallpox.
 Cidofovir has not been tested in people with smallpox, and thus it is not known whether a person with smallpox would benefit from treatment with Cidofovir.
 In a smallpox emergency, Cidofovir could potentially be made available under an IND or EUA for the treatment of smallpox if the circumstances warrant.